raspberrypi/documentation/linuxkernel.md

 # Kernel building

 There are two main methods for building the kernel.
-You can build locally on a Raspberry Pi, which will take a long time; or you can cross-compile, which is much quicker, but requires more setup.
+You can build locally on a Raspberry Pi, which will take a some time; or you can cross-compile, which is much quicker, but requires more setup.

 ## Local building